OpenPalp — Your Personal Heart Rhythm Programme

 This service is designed for selected low-risk patients.
 Please review the criteria below carefully.

 Most people with palpitations will not have these features.
-If you are unsure about any item below, attend the clinic appointment — Dr Ahmad will assess you and advise.
+If you are unsure about any item below, do not book directly.
+Complete the screening form and Dr Ahmad will review whether this clinic is suitable.

 This pathway is designed for you if